American Politics Major

 American Politics Electives

-American Politics majors choose four American politics electives from the below list of options.
+American politics majors choose four American politics electives from the below list of options.
 These electives are normally taken in the cadet's junior (cow) and senior (firstie) years.

 • SS370: Mass Media and American Politics